globalgov/manydata/README.md

 ## Why manydata?

-`{manydata}` offers users access to all of the tested data in the various many packages available in the universe, for use in analyses of global governance and beyond.
-A special feature of the many universe of packages is that it is not ‘opinionated’ - instead of offering a single, supposedly authoritative version of global governance events, the packages in the many universe gather well-regarded datasets in each issue-domain into three-dimensional ‘datacubes’.
+`{manydata}` offers users access to all of the tested data in the various ‘many packages’ available, for use in analyses of global governance and beyond.
+A special feature of the ‘many packages’ is that it is not ‘opinionated’ - instead of offering a single, supposedly authoritative version of global governance events, the packages in the many packages universe gather well-regarded datasets in each issue-domain into three-dimensional ‘datacubes’.
 The chief advantage of this for global governance researchers is that it enables a quick and easy way to check the robustness of their results using different